Psychometry (paranormal): Scientific reception

 Skeptics explain alleged successes of psychometry by cold reading and confirmation bias.

 Skeptic Robert Todd Carroll describes psychometry as a pseudoscience.

 The majority of police departments polled do not use psychics and do not consider them credible or useful on cases.
 Proponents of psychometry have argued that psychic detectives have been used by law enforcement agencies on specific cases.
 However, psychologist Leonard Zusne has noted that "enquiries with police officials [...] reveal that the involvement of psychics has not been very helpful, and that second-hand reports of it are often in gross error."

+Use in fiction

+Psychometry has been used in a number of fictional works, often as a plot device.
+The device can either be an aspect of supernatural or superhuman abilities.
+Examples of the powers use in media includes The Dead Zone, He Is Psychometric, Force sensitive characters in the Star Wars franchise, and comic book characters such as Adrienne Frost and Hindsight.